 Believe it or not, digital health products are now becoming an integral element of the modern healthcare system.
 The more people are using these digital health products, the more patients are being exposed to the risk of injury or even death, which translates into an increased number of product liability lawsuits and a budding debate on heightened regulatory scrutiny.

-“Currently, product liability laws encompass the standards and rules to hold product manufacturer liable for injuries caused by their ‘physical’ products, but if you look at the health apps through the prism of the existing law, everything becomes very vague and blurred even for skilled lawyers,” says our experienced defective product attorney.
+“Currently, product liability laws encompass the standards and rules to hold product manufacturers liable for injuries caused by their ‘physical’ products, but if you look at the health apps through the prism of the existing law, everything becomes very vague and blurred even for skilled lawyers,” says our experienced defective product attorney.

 It is complicated, and, in some cases, even impossible, to apply the existing product liability laws to digital health products, and there are several reasons why.
 First of all, who should be held liable for the injuries caused by health apps?